 Attribution of personal responsibility (or causal role) for events over which you have no actual

 control.
 In other words you assume 100% responsibility when situations beyond your control go wrong.

 An example of Personalization is – One of your children is receiving failing grades at school and you think “it’s all my fault because I’m such a bad parent.”
 Ironically you have two other children who are both excelling in school.

-The technical term for this cognitive distortion is “selective abstraction”.
+The technical term for this Fallacious Assumption is “selective abstraction”.
 This is a fancy way of

 saying that in any situation you will filter out and discard all but the negative aspects.

 An example of Mental Filter is – While making a presentation a member of the audience leaves the room.
 You immediately think that everyone “hates” your presentation and the only reason the rest of the audience has remained is because they are too polite to leave.